MAKOMIKOLAKO/NASA-SEES-V-EX-WG2/README.md

     * Contains all 958 raw "down photos" from the SEES 2024 intern team, later uploaded to Zooniverse for labeling

 ## Steps to Reproduce Results
+1. Download all files in the Training Data folder (model1_dataset.csv, model2_dataset.csv, and model3_dataset.csv).
+Upload to Google Drive.
+2. Run the Random Forest notebook to obtain Random Forest results.
+You may need to change the path to each dataset in your code.
+3. Run the XGBoost notebook to obtain XGBoost results.
+You may need to change the path to each dataset in your code.

 ## Citations and Acknowledgments